zeroc-ice/ice/js/BuildInstructions.md

 The browser-based tests allow you to choose whether to run the tests over non-secure WebSocket (WS) or secure WebSocket (WSS) connections.
-This distribution includes a self-signed certificate used for securing WSS connections, located in `certs/cacert.pem`.
+This distribution includes a self-signed certificate used for securing WSS connections, located in the `certs/cacert` files.
 If you select WSS, the page will automatically reload if necessary to connect to HTTPS port 9090.
 To successfully run the tests over WSS, additional action may be necessary depending on the browser you're using: